-8 See AcqNotes, Acquisition Process, Performance-Based Acquisition, at http://acqnotes.com/acqnote/acquisitions/performance-based-acquisitions s00 Factor SOW The government understands the objectives but expects the end state to evolve.
+SOO Factor SOW The government understands the objectives but expects the end state to evolve.
 Government understanding The government has a high level of confidence in the end state.
 Change is expected to be a significant factor in achieving the end state.
 Change Change is not anticipated, or if encountered will not be disruptive.
-This approach provides the offerors trade space and flexibility in developing their proposals.
-It should probably be used unless the totality of the work effort required is very well understood by the government.
+This approach provides the offeror trade space and flexibility in developing their proposal based on their experience regarding the most efficient process to develop the defined capabilities.
 Constraint Constrains offerors to the specific tasks identified, so must be unambiguous and comprehensive.
 The government needs to apply specific constraints on the tradeoff space of lifecycle cost, performance, interoperability, logistics/training, etc.